 We are represented by a trained Health and Safety Coordinator nominated by the Head teacher and empowered to act on their behalf.
-The Head teacher will ensure that the Management Committee and KAHSC are kept informed of accidents and any which help to support the health and safety arrangements.
+The Head teacher will ensure that the Management Committee and KAHSC are kept informed of accidents and any other relevant health and safety issues, and that competent health and safety advice is sought where required.
+The Head teacher will appoint others to specific roles and will delegate tasks which help to support the health and safety arrangements.
 Our specific organisation is outlined in Part 2 of this Policy which includes details of persons undertaking specific health and safety roles.